eser/stack/README.md

+# `cool` - The Portability Solution for Your Code! 🚀

 <p align="center">
   <a href="./">
     <img alt="cool javascript toolkit" src="./_etc/logo.svg" width="849" />
   </a>
 </p>

+Step into a world where you never have to deal with portability and platform issues.
+Whether you're targeting **web browsers**, **serverless platforms**, **chatbots**, **CLI**, or multiple platforms simultaneously, cool ensures **your code runs** flawlessly **everywhere**.

 ## 📖 Overview

-`cool` is a javascript toolkit designed to promote best practices, a specific philosophy, and enhanced portability across different platforms.
+`cool` is a JavaScript toolkit designed to uphold best practices and enhance portability across different platforms.

-It comprises various [components](#-components), each designed to work seamlessly together, allowing developers to abstract their code for better portability across different platforms.
-This encourages a functional programming approach, enabling code to be written once and then run on various mainstream environments such as CLI, bot platforms, cloud-function runtimes and web APIs.
+Beyond being a toolkit, `cool` advocates for a philosophy that emphasizes writing code driven by algorithms, design and patterns, not by platform-specific implementation details.

+While `cool` offers you a layer of abstraction that isolates you from the platforms, **you can focus on your implementation**.
+Don't worry about the rest, your solution will excel across diverse environments.

+Every [component](#-components) of `cool` is designed to work in harmony, strives to offer you an intuitive and delightful development experience.

 ## 🌟 Why choose cool?